British South Africa Police: Rank structure

-Until the late 1970s, black Rhodesians could not hold ranks higher than Sub-Inspector in the BSAP, and only white Rhodesians could gain commissioned rank.
-This changed after 1976 and after moderate black leader Bishop Abel Muzorewa was elected in the 1979 elections the promotion of African members hastened.
-After Robert Mugabe took power, the force followed a racial policy "Africanisation", in which senior white officers were forcibly retired and their positions filled by black officers.
+Until late 1976, black Rhodesians could not hold ranks higher than Sub-Inspector in the BSAP, only white Rhodesians could gain commissioned rank.
+After moderate black leader Bishop Abel Muzorewa was elected in the 1979 elections the promotion of African members hastened.
+After Robert Mugabe took power, the force followed a racial policy of "Africanisation", in which senior white officers were forcibly retired and their positions filled by black officers.

 The rank structure was unique; black policemen (known colloquially as "Mapolisa") were Constables, Sergeants, Senior Sergeants, Sergeant Majors, and Sub Inspectors.

 The white police (known colloquially as 'Majoni') ranks began at Patrol Officer (single gold bar on each shoulder), proceeding to Senior Patrol Officer (two gold bars), Section Officer (three gold bars), and thereafter to Inspector, Chief Inspector and commissioned ranks, etc., as per UK police rank structures.
-There was also a training depot rank designation of Staff Lance Section Officer (also denoted by three gold bars).
+From 1977 Inspector and Chief Inspector became commissioned ranks to better align the Police ranks with those of the rest of the Security Forces.
+Lance and Staff rank prefixes were also used were appropriate in a similar manner to most Commonwealth armed forces.

+Members serving under CID had the prefix 'Detective' to their rank e.g. Detective Section Officer, abbreviated to D/SO.
+The prefix was dropped once a member attained the rank of Superintendent.

 White officers were assigned separate mess facilities to the black police and were obliged to employ black 'batmen'.
 The batmen were skilled at presenting and maintaining several police uniform 'dress orders' worn throughout any given day, all of which were expected to be immaculate at all times.

 The responsibilities of these Caucasian police officers, once trained, were broadly the same as those of UK police officers.
 Black officers engaged in operational police work worked alongside their white colleagues on investigations and patrols, necessarily acting as interpreters with the indigenous population, as well as patrolling alone and conducting their own crime investigations or as otherwise directed.
 Black "ground coverage" officers acted as undercover plainclothes intelligence gatherers in both rural and urban areas.

 A district (rural) police station with a strength of anything from a dozen to forty personnel was often required to 'fly the flag' over an area comprising several hundred sq. kilometres.

 On 18 December 1978, Equitation Squad 14/78–the first multi-racial recruit squad-began training at Morris Depot in Salisbury (now Harare).
 Prior to this date, Black recruits were trained at Tomlinson Depot, while White officers were trained at Morris Depot.
 Included in this historic intake was Patrol Officer Sinclair Roberts, the first mixed-race Police Officer accepted to the Force, 89 years after it was founded.

 Ranks

 Commissioners

-The following is a list of Commissioners of the British South Africa Police from the force's amalgamation in 1909 until its dissolution in 1980.
+The following is a list of commissioners of the British South Africa Police from the force's amalgamation in 1909 until its dissolution in 1980.